SINTEF/dlite/doc/documentation_contributors.md

 * Use `.md` as file extension for all Markdown files.

 The README files are intended to document the overall project or the content in a subdirectory.
 These should therefore render nicely on GitHub.
 Hence, use [Basic Markdown] or possible [GitHub-flavored Markdown].
+Keep the maximum line length at 79 characters so that the source file easily can be viewed in a 80 character wide terminal.

 The Markdown files in the `doc/` subdirectory are intended to be included in the sphinx-generated [online documentation].
 Here we can make use of the [MyST Markdown extensions], like [admonitions].

 Figures
 -------
 Please place figures in the `doc/figs/` directory.
 If you use [drawio], it is recommended that you save the figure in svg format.
 Then it renders well in browsers and is easy to find and edit for collaborators.

 Examples
 --------
 Write your python examples in the same way as done in the [official Python documentation], by preceeding expressions with `>>> ` and the expected output on the next line below the `>>> `.
 For example

     ```python